 All of these 5 Sights and Attractions in Bucharest can be covered in a day.
 A suggested Bucharest One Day Itinerary can be as follows :

-Start the day by strolling around the cobbled stone streets of Bucharest Old Town, understanding the history of the different structures, then head towards the Palace of Parliament for a guided tour (check the timings and tickets here).
+Start the day by strolling around the cobbled stone streets of Bucharest Old Town, understanding the history of the different structures, then head towards the Palace of Parliament for a guided tour.

-While exploring Bucharest, if you want to grab a quick bite, look out for Langos – which is one of the Best Street Food in Europe.
+While exploring Bucharest, during your Europe Trip, if you want to grab a quick bite, look out for Langos – which is one of the Best Street Food in Europe.